callstack/react-native-builder-bob/packages/create-react-native-library/templates/common/CONTRIBUTING.md

 - The library package in the root directory.
 - An example app in the `example/` directory.

+To get started with the project, make sure you have the correct version of [Node.js](https://nodejs.org/) installed.
+See the [`.nvmrc`](./.nvmrc) file for the version used in this project.

-To get started with the project, run `yarn` in the root directory to install the required dependencies for each package:
+Run `yarn` in the root directory to install the required dependencies for each package:

 ```sh
 yarn
 ```

-> Since the project relies on Yarn workspaces, you cannot use [`npm`](https://github.com/npm/cli) for development.
+> Since the project relies on Yarn workspaces, you cannot use [`npm`](https://github.com/npm/cli) for development without manually migrating.

 <% if (project.moduleConfig === 'nitro-modules' || project.viewConfig === 'nitro-view') { -%>
 This project uses Nitro Modules.
 If you're not familiar with how Nitro works, make sure to check the [Nitro Modules Docs](https://nitro.margelo.com/).